-- Establishes the operational period length for completion of objectives. - In extended operations, the Safety Officer should beware of signs of fatigue and recommend Section Chiefs to send staff home if needed.

-- Establishes the direction and priorities for EOC operations for each SEMS function in the EOC and tracks progress. - May be set by the Santa Barbara Operational Area for area-wide disasters. - Increases accountability and reduces redundancy. - Provides documentation for the After-Action Report.
+- Establishes the operational period length for completion of objectives. - In extended operations, the Safety Officer should beware of signs of fatigue and recommend Section Coordinators to send staff home if needed, including the Coordinators themselves. - Establishes the direction and priorities for EOC operations for each SEMS function in the EOC and tracks progress. - May be set by the Santa Barbara Operational Area for area-wide disasters. - Increases accountability and reduces redundancy. - Provides documentation for the After-Action Report.